microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Debugging

-Adaptive Tool lets developers debug LG, LU, and Dialog files in runtime.
-This section covers the steps and shows and example of how to [configure](#configuration), [initialize](#start-bot-runtime-and-complete-initialization), and [debug](#debug-the-runtime) a bot.
+Adaptive Tool lets developers debug LG, LU, and dialog files at run time.
+This section covers the steps and shows an example of how to [configure](#configuration), [initialize](#start-bot-runtime-and-complete-initialization), and [debug](#debug-the-runtime) a bot.

 ### Configuration

 - [Install](#getting-started) the Adaptive Tool extension.
-- Open the LG, LU ,or Dialog file to debug.
+- Open the LG, LU ,or dialog file to debug.
 - To configure Visual Studio Code, add a target in your `launch.settings` file.

 Here's an example of a typical `launch.json`: